opentracing/opentracing.io/_docs/pages/supported-tracers.md

 ## Apache SkyWalking

-[Apache SkyWalking](https://github.com/apache/incubator-skywalking) is an APM (application performance monitor) tool for distributed systems, especially designed for microservices, cloud native and container-based (Docker, K8s, Mesos) architectures.
+[Apache SkyWalking](https://github.com/apache/incubator-skywalking) is an APM (application performance monitor) tool for distributed systems, specially designed for microservices, cloud native and container-based (Docker, K8s, Mesos) architectures.
 Underlying technology is a distributed tracing system.
 The SkyWalking javaagent is interoperable with OpenTracing-java APIs.

 ## inspectIT